A's pick up series win over Angels

 Skaggs was pulled with no outs in the inning after walking Chad Pinder and Matt Chapman before serving up an RBI single to Khris Davis to give the A’s a 4-1 lead.

-Ramon Laureano followed Piscotty’s sacrifice fly with one of his own to create the 6-1 advantage.
+Ramon Laureano later followed Piscotty’s sacrifice fly with one of his own to create the 6-1 advantage.

 Fiers (5-3) limited the Angels to three runs on seven hits in six innings.
 He struck out five and did not walk a batter.